*MAJOR UPDATE IN PROGRESS* I’m revising this entire website, including LGBTQ+ Literature and Film. Thank you for understanding.

 - Screenwriter Benn W. Levy (1900–1973) — in 1929 both Hitchcock’s Blackmail and the pre-John Ford version of The Informer directed by Arthur Robison; Whale’s Waterloo Bridge (screenplay).

 - Screenwriter R.C.
 Sherriff (1896–1975) — playwright best known for Journey’s End, who began his career in the 1920s after working as an insurance clerk and fighting in WW I as an infantry captain; credits include Whale’s The Invisible Man, The Four Feathers and Goodbye, Mr. Chips (both 1939), The Dam Busters (1955).

-- CInematographer Arthur Edeson (1891–1970) — the 70mm version of Raoul Walsh's The Big Trail (1930; one of the first wide-screen features), Lewis Milestone's All Quiet on the Western Front (1930), John Huston's The Maltese Falcon (1941), Howard Hawks's Sergeant York (1941), and Michael Curtiz's Casablanca (1942).
+- CInematographer Arthur Edeson (1891–1970) — the 70mm version of Raoul Walsh’s The Big Trail (1930; one of the first wide-screen features; a separate, somewhat different, 35mm version was shot simultneously), Lewis Milestone’s All Quiet on the Western Front (1930), John Huston’s The Maltese Falcon (1941), Howard Hawks’s Sergeant York (1941), and Michael Curtiz’s Casablanca (1942).
 Edeson helped Whale achieve his vision of a mobile, fluid camera, beginning with their first picture together, Waterloo Bridge (1931).

 - Designer Charles D. Hall (1888–1970) — Paul Leni’s The Cat and the Canary (1927), and many classic ’30s Universal horror pictures: Dracula, Frankenstein, Murders in the Rue Morgue (1932), The Invisible Man; a dozen films with Whale, including all of his major works.